Aitilla/Fagprove/README.md

 This project have been done between June.2nd/2025 - June.11th/2025

 # Packages and tech

+This project uses node and npm, which are required to run the application

+I am using Nextjs as my framework

 I will be using entur api for my ruter applications
    * This is for public transport